The flu vaccination programme for 2018/19 will commence in October 2018. Invites will be sent out from late August 2018.

 Patients with compromised immune systems through disease or treatment of disease

-Children aged 2,3 and 4 years old
+Children aged 2,3 and 4 years old, not yet at school.

 All patients under the age of 18 (if not contra-indicated) will be offered the nasal spray version of the flu vaccination.